An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

 Due to the absence of contraction in G4ip, all of the non-invertible rules $\myinfer{G}{F}$ satisfy the arithmetic inequality $F \le G$ when variables are interpreted in $\{n\in\mathbb{N}\mid n\ge 2\}$.
 We shall prove this in Section~\ref{sec:inequality}, since the case of $(\to_l^\to)$ is not obvious.

-The goal for the present section will be to derive from G4ip a proof system that will not contain any of the (bureaucratic and non-informative, from the identity of proofs perspective) invertible rules.
-This system, written with the help of exponential polynomial notation will be called the \emph{high-school} variant of G4ip (HS).
-Proofs in HS will only consist of the translations of the informative rules of G4ip.
-But, please note, that the procedure for deriving HS is generic, and could be performed on another version of the intuitionistic sequent calculus.
+The goal for the present section is to derive from G4ip a proof system that does not contain any of the (bureaucratic and non-informative, from the identity of proofs perspective) invertible rules.
+This system, written with the help of exponential polynomial notation is called the \emph{high-school} variant of G4ip (HS).
+Proofs in HS only consist of the translations of the informative rules of G4ip.
+However, that the procedure for deriving HS is generic, and could be performed on another version of the intuitionistic sequent calculus.

 The starting idea is to use the analytic transformation,